azizcruz/airport_api/README.md

 cd project/; python manage.py test
 ```

-this will run the test tracer that comes with django which will trace the file that is included in the airport_api which contains the tests.
+this will run the test tracer that comes with django which will trace the tests.py file that is included in the airport_api which contains the tests cases.

 # Examples